rahuluniv/Rupertsland-Institute/docs/zreferences.md

 ### Description

 RCAT (Reading Comprehension Assessment Tool) is a comprehensive digital platform designed to diagnose reading comprehension skills and identify specific learning gaps for students in grades 3–12.
-It provides teachers with powerful tools to evaluate student reading comprehension through digital screening tests, level tests, and passage-based assessments.

-Teachers can schedule assessments for classes, groups, or individuals through a simple link-sharing system.
+It provides teachers with powerful tools to evaluate student reading comprehension through digital screening tests, level tests, and passage-based assessments.Teachers can schedule assessments for classes, groups, or individuals through a simple link-sharing system.
 Real-time reporting and analytics allow them to track student progress and adjust instruction accordingly.
 The system supports unlimited students per school and allows multiple assessments per year, all curriculum-aligned and providing actionable insights into comprehension skills such as inference, vocabulary, and text analysis.

 ---